What is the new coronavirus?

 While older people and those with other health conditions are more likely to develop severe disease, young and healthy people can also become seriously ill.
 Although children seldom develop severe disease, they can carry the virus and transmit it to others.
 A small proportion of children develop a severe multisystem inflammatory syndrome.

-People with cancer who are being treated with chemotherapy and those who have undergone bone marrow transplants often have low white blood cell counts and weakened immune systems and are prone to infections.
-Some studies have found that people living with cancer are more likely to develop severe disease.
+People with cancer who are being treated with certain chemotherapy and those who have undergone stem cell transplant may have weakened immune systems and are prone to infections.
+People living with cancer—especially lung cancer or blood cancers such as leukemia or lymphoma—are more likely to develop severe disease.

 What are the symptoms of COVID-19?